benlubas/cmp2lsp/README.md

 If you want to configure it, just look at `./lua/cmp2lsp/config.lua`, there's not much there right now.

+## Unsupported

+There are parts of the cmp source 'spec' that are currently unsupported:

+- `get_position_encoding_kind` - completely ignored
+- `get_keyword_pattern` - completely ignored
+- `resolve` - I'm planning to implement this soon
+- `execute` - same here

 ## Shout out

 @max397574 I basically ~stole~ repurposed the entire `./lua/cmp/init.lua` file from `care.nvim`'s